cjoecker/curriculum-generator/README.md

    You can also adapt the column width from `min-w-[145mm]` in [app.tsx](src/app.css).
 5. Save as pdf using the printing function from Chrome (File > Print… > Save as pdf).
    Remember to activate “Background graphics” in the printer configuration.

+ℹ️ You can save different versions of your CV in [curriculum-information-archive](src/constants/curriculum-information-archive) folder.
+For example, in different languages of for different companies.
+That folder is in `.gitignore`